 5. What do you think will be the best part about living in Columbus?

 Columbus is a vibrant and energetic city, so it will be an exciting place to live and work.

 6. You are moving to Buckeye Nation - Are you ready to adopt scarlet and gray as your favorite colors?

 Rick: I grew up in Kent, Ohio, and my dad was a high school football coach who used to attend Woody’s coaching workshops, so I was fully indoctrinated as a child.
 In preparation for my return to Buckeye Nation, I have pulled my vintage Archie Griffin replica jersey out of storage!

 Imagine a day where a family no longer has to go through months of testing to find out what ails their child.
 Imagine a day when doctors can analyze DNA samples to provide accurate diagnoses and treatment personalized to each child, or even use that DNA sample to prevent a disease from ever occurring.
 That’s the power of genomics.

-In 2014, through the foundational work of Dr. Peter White
+Through the foundational work of Dr. Peter White

 and his team, Nationwide Children’s developed the most advanced technology available for genomic analysis.
 This technology enables analysis to be completed 70 times faster than other technologies, with 1 percent of the personnel, at a fraction of the cost.